cbielsa/CarND-Advanced-Lane-Lines/writeup.md

 ###Pipeline (video)

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+Video processing is done in Section 4 of the notebook.

 Here is a [link to my processed project video](./project_video_processed.mp4).
 The video is also available [in youtube](https://www.youtube.com/watch?v=xcgHLMjOHIA).